 3. HUMAN VISION OF LIGHT

 Illuminance correlates with how humans perceive the brightness of an illuminated area.
-The human visual system is capable of recording images across an enormous range of illumination, but on different modes.
-Due to level of illumination a human vision is different.
+The human visual system is capable of recording images across an enormous range of illumination but in different modes.
+Due to the level of illumination, human vision is different.
 The eye operates over a large range of light levels.
-The sensitivity of our eye can be measured by determining the absolute intensity treshold, that is the minimum luminance of a test spot required to produce a visual sensation (Kalloniatis, Luu, 1995).
-This can be measured by placing a subject in the dark room and increasing of the luminance of the test spot until its presence will be reported by subject.
-Consequently dark adaptation refers to how the eye recovers its sensitivity in the dark after exposure the bright light.
+The sensitivity of our eye can be measured by determining the absolute intensity threshold, which is the minimum luminance of a test spot required to produce a visual sensation (Kalloniatis, Luu, 1995).
+This can be measured by placing a subject in the darkroom and increasing the luminance of the test spot until its presence will be reported by the subject.
+Consequently, dark adaptation refers to how the eye recovers its sensitivity in the dark after exposure to bright light.
 The dark adaptation curve (Pic.
-5) has a duplex nature, where in first part cones plays a main role and in second part – the rods.
-Cones are able to adapt up to 10 minutes.
-Rods in longer time, up to 30 min.
+5) has a duplex nature, where, in the first part cones play the main role and in the second part – the rods.
+Cones are able to adapt for up to 10 minutes.
+Rods in a longer time, up to 30 min.

-In previous article about the light behaviour in Earth’s atmosphere I mentioned about the wavelength spectrum visible for human eye, however it differs due to the illumination level as I wrote previously.
-Basically human vision is enabled by three primary modes:
+In the previous article about the light behavior in Earth’s atmosphere, I mentioned the wavelength spectrum visible to the human eye, however, it differs due to the illumination level as I wrote previously.
+Basically, human vision is enabled by three primary modes:

 Photopic vision – the vision of the human eye under well-lit conditions with at least 10 lx with color perception allowance.
 The human eye is capable to distinguish objects based on the wavelengths of the light they reflect, emit or transmit.
-Main role plays a cone cells, that sense light in three bands of colours.
-The biological pigments of the cones have maximum absorption values at wavelengths of about 420 nm (blue), 534 nm (bluish-green) and 564 nm (yellowish-green).
-Their sensitivity ranges overlap to provide vision throughout the visible spectrum, where the maximum efficacy is 683 lm/W at wavelength of 555 nm (green) (Stroebel, Zakia, 1993).
-Photopic vision features also the fastest eye adaptation, up to 5 min whereas the transition from photoptic to scoptic vision can take even 30 min.
+The main role plays cone cells, that sense light in three bands of colours.
+The biological pigments of the cones have maximum absorption values at wavelengths of about 420 nm (blue), 534 nm (bluish-green), and 564 nm (yellowish-green).
+Their sensitivity ranges overlap to provide vision throughout the visible spectrum, where the maximum efficacy is 683 lm/W at a wavelength of 555 nm (green) (Stroebel, Zakia, 1993).
+Photopic vision features also the fastest eye adaptation, up to 5 min whereas the transition from photopic to scotopic vision can take even 30 min.

-Mesoptic vision – is a combination of photoptic and scoptic vision in low but not quite dark situations (Stockman, Sharpe, 2006).
-Mesoptic light level ranges from 0.001 to 3 lx and it corresponds to most night-time outdoor and traffic lightning scenarios.
-In this vision conditions human eyes uses mainly rops to process light or both cones and rops.
+Mesopic vision – is a combination of photopic and scotopic vision in low but not quite dark situations (Stockman, Sharpe, 2006).
+Mesopic light level ranges from 0.001 to 3 lx and it corresponds to most night-time outdoor and traffic lighting scenarios.
+In these vision conditions, human eyes use mainly rods to process light or both cones and rods.
 The effect of switching from cones to rods in processing light is called the Purkinje Effect.
 The Purkinje Effect is the tendency for the peak luminance sensitivity of the human eye to shift toward the blue end of the color spectrum at low illumination levels as part of dark adaptation (Frisby, 1980)(Purkinje, 1825).
-Practically this is a difference in color contrast under different level of illumination.
+Practically this is a difference in color contrast under different levels of illumination.

-Scoptic vision – the vision of the eye under low-light vision.
-In the human eye a cone cells remains nonfunctional in low light conditions.
-Scoptic vision is produced exclusively through rod cells being much more sensitive to wavelengths around 498 nm (green-blue).
+Scopic vision – the vision of the eye under low-light vision.
+In the human eye, cone cells remain nonfunctional in low-light conditions.
+Scopic vision is produced exclusively through rod cells being much more sensitive to wavelengths around 498 nm (green-blue).

-The Sun provides a quantity of illumination equivalent to 500 milion bright planets or 400000 full Moons, yet our vision can adapt to light environment anywhere within this range.
+The Sun provides a quantity of illumination equivalent to 500 million bright planets or 400000 full Moons, yet our vision can adapt to light environments anywhere within this range.

 4. LIGHT MEASUREMENT INSTRUMENTS AND APPS

-The simplest way to measure light is to buy a light meter (called also a Lux meter) or install Light measurement Android apps, where most of them are free.
-Before I start to wonder how Lux meter apps work versus traditional measuring device I bring a bit information about the typical instruments.
+The simplest way to measure light is to buy a light meter (called also a Lux meter) or install Light measurement Android apps, where most of which are free.
+Before I start to wonder how Lux meter apps work versus traditional measuring devices I bring a bit of information about the typical instruments.

-Typical instrument, which measures the light level is the light meter.
-This instrument contains the sensor, that converts the light energy into an electrical charge, that can give the user a reading.
-Light meter is usually small enough to be hand-held and easily carried about.
+A typical instrument, which measures the light level is the light meter.
+This instrument contains a sensor, that converts the light energy into an electrical charge, that can give the user reading.
+The light meter is usually small enough to be hand-held and easily carried about.

-Light meter is simple in use.
+The light meter is simple to use.
 After taking a cap off the sensor, we should simply place it on a surface where a task is carried out such as the ground.
-It is important the sensor is placed on the surface as this is where the light is reflected into the user eye and represents the true level of light they receive.
+It is important the sensor is placed on the surface as this is where the light is reflected into the user’s eye and represents the true level of light they receive.
 The Lux reading should be displayed on the screen.
 There is a lot of light meters with different scale and resolution.
-Remember, that Lux meter only responds to visible light.
+Remember, that the Lux meter only responds to visible light.

-Another instrument is a LED light meter designated for LED lightning (Pic.
+Another instrument is an LED light meter designated for LED lightning (Pic.
 8).

-LED lights produce white light very differently to incandescent lights.
-Incandescent lights come from classic light bulb, where Light is produced by heating a wire filament to proper temperature.
-The incandescent lights are omnidirectional unlike to LED, which emits light in particular direction.
-LED consist of two electrodes (an anode and a cathode) through which electricity flows in only one direction.
+LED lights produce white light very differently from incandescent lights.
+Incandescent lights come from the classic light bulb, where Light is produced by heating a wire filament to the proper temperature.
+Incandescent lights are omnidirectional unlike LED, which emits light in a particular direction.
+LED consists of two electrodes (an anode and a cathode) through which electricity flows in only one direction.
 Diodes are generally made from semiconductive materials such as silicon or selenium, which conduct electricity in some circumstances and not in others.
 When current passes through the semiconductor material the device emits visible light.
-LED light meter is useful for measuring and optimizing environmental light levels in a wide range of environments including a rich amount of antropogenic objects.
+LED light meter is useful for measuring and optimizing environmental light levels in a wide range of environments including a rich amount of anthropogenic objects.

-Now Let’s considerate the light measurement Android apps.
-There is at least a few light measurement softwares, that you can install on your mobile phone.
-The question is: Are they the same accurate as their traditional counterparts?
+Now Let’s consider the light measurement Android apps.
+There are at least a few light measurement software, that you can install on your mobile phone.
+The question is: Are they the same accuracy as their traditional counterparts?
 It depends on the hardware and software.
 The best software depends on the hardware.
 It is mainly Galactica and LightMeter.
 For older mobile phones the deviations from the reference luminance were in part extremely high.
-For newer the results were better, but still insufficient.
+For newer, the results were better but still insufficient.
 The best value brought iPhone 5 with max.
 3% deviation.
-The worst is Samsung Galaxy S5 with 113% deviation (Pic.
+The worst is Samsung Galaxy S5 with a 113% deviation (Pic.
 9).

-The answer for this question is, that for serious measurements you will need the professional hardware, which will ensure, that evaluation of the incident radiation is performed according to the brightness sensitivity curve of the human eye in daylight.
-Light measurement done by smartphone can be used like an orientation with light level changes throughout some period of time.
-Unfortunately the replacement of a professional Lux meter is not the app manufacturers intention.
-Therefore apps are not really of any great assistance for measuring professional illuminance and not even any use to obtain a general idea of the illuminance value.
-Anyway if someone wants to practise some amateur light measurements in different environments I would like to show a few examples of Android app how they works (Pic.
+The answer to this question is, that for serious measurements you will need professional hardware, which will ensure, that the evaluation of the incident radiation is performed according to the brightness sensitivity curve of the human eye in daylight.
+Light measurement done by smartphones can be used as an orientation with light level changes throughout some period of time.
+Unfortunately, the replacement of a professional Lux meter is not the app manufacturer’s intention.
+Therefore apps are not really of any great assistance for measuring professional illuminance and are not even of any use to obtaining a general idea of the illuminance value.
+Anyway, if someone wants to practice some amateur light measurements in different environments I would like to show a few examples of the Android app and how they work (Pic.
 9 – 13).

 Next to the light meter itself important is also a log option.
-In each Lux Meter app, which I have been used so far there was not a decend log option.
-I had an result changes in real-time.
+In each Lux Meter app, which I have used so far there was not a decent log option.
+I had a result of changes in real-time.
 Only the top middle app “Lux Light Meter Free (The Lux Meter v.
-18.08.29)” includes some log in free version, where a first 100 measurements is stored in temporary memory (Pic.
+18.08.29)” includes some log in the free version, where the first 100 measurements are stored in temporary memory (Pic.
 12, 13).
-Every single measurement occurs, when Lx value changes.
+Every single measurement occurs when the Lx value changes.

 5. COMMON LIGHT LEVELS

-Knowing the basis about light measurement we can wonder about common light levels as we see in our day-to-day life.
-I am going to bring only a few example values at least in this article, because I would like to describe it widely in the future.
-Before I do this I would like to show a big plot of main natural sources of light, as we can see in our day-to-day life (Pic.
+Knowing the basics of light measurement we can wonder about common light levels as we see in our day-to-day life.
+I am going to bring only a few example values at least in this article because I would like to describe them widely in the future.
+Before I do this I would like to show a big plot of the main natural sources of light, as we can see in our day-to-day life (Pic.
 14).
 This plot is based on the Footcandles – a non-SI unit of illuminance, where 1 footcandle is around 10,76 lx.

-Another natural light doesn’t cover in this plot comes from the brightest planets (e.g. Venus, Jupiter), from the interstellar dust (zodiacal light) and stars (starlight).
+Another natural light that doesn’t cover this plot comes from the brightest planets (e.g. Venus, Jupiter), interstellar dust (zodiacal light), and stars (starlight).

-To make thing more practical I am bringing some examples of illuminance from day-to-day life:
+To make things more practical I am bringing some examples of illuminance from day-to-day life: